Knockeen Hills Poteens

 Commitment to premium outstanding quality, integrity and provenance.

-The Knockeen Hills family owned brand, commenced production and bottling 23 years ago in Waterford, Ireland, with a singular aim to create a world-wide recognised, ultra-premium bespoke luxury Irish poteen.
+The Knockeen Hills family owned brand, commenced production and bottling 23 years ago in Waterford, Ireland, with a singular aim to create a world-wide recognised, ultra-premium bespoke luxury poteen.
 Having achieved this early in its life, it continues this commitment.

 This clear, clean, transparent distillate, consists of reduced levels of distillate congeners at only 0.024% being 240 parts per million, compared to other poteens on the market.